 You can find an easy going walking trail for all abilities or a cycling route to test your skills, or simply discover a quiet spot to admire the wildlife, amazing sculptures or a place to relax and enjoy some great food.

 Join Superworm on his forest adventure!
-Take part in one of our self-led Superworm activity trails here at Grizedale from 13 March 2015.
+Take part in our self-led Superworm activity trail here at Grizedale from March to October 2015.

 Sign up here for more information

 Get involved and make a difference in your local forest through our new Volunteering Project "Love Grizedale Forest".
 Sign up to be a Forest Art Works Volunteer, Guided Walks Volunteer or Visitor Experience Volunteer.

 Situated between the lakes of Coniston and Windermere Grizedale is an ideal place to go walking, with views of the lakes and mountains, the shelter of the trees and sculptures in the forest.
 There are way marked trails of different lengths and grades to suit all abilities.